 This includes patients with an early-onset disease or a syndromic disease of unknown etiology, as well as those whose family history suggests their condition is inherited.
 Genetic sequencing may be used to discover the genetic alterations that contribute to disease development, may influence treatment or both.

 The Clinomics Program leads Mayo Clinic's implementation of genomic testing into clinical practice to better assess disease outcomes and enhance research and treatment opportunities for patients with rare diseases.
 Building on Mayo Clinic's tradition of offering premier medical diagnostics and treatment, these services give patients and clinicians information to better diagnose rare genetic diseases and, in many cases, provide targeted therapies.

 Individualized Medicine — Dustin's Story

-Whole-genome sequencing provides a diagnosis for a patient with a rare neurological disorder.
+Genome sequencing provides a diagnosis for a rare neurological disorder.

 Genetic Testing's Impact on Patient Care — Paige's Story